Xiter03/Xiter03/README.md

 ## Hi there 👋
-Education - Informaton security
+Education - Informaton security.
-Have experience in C#
+Have experience in C#.
-English level - B1
+English level - B1.
-My hobbies are chess and football
+My hobbies are chess and football.
 I'm new guy here.
-I'll add new information later
+I'll add new information later.
 <!--
 **Xiter03/Xiter03** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.